 2) From Child's Pose, come to a tabletop position and roll through the spine.
 Arch your back like a cat, then curve the back like a cow.
 Do all this while breathing slow, even breaths.

 3) Move into a downward facing dog - bend and straighten the legs.
 Stay here for 10 deep breaths.*

-4) From down dog roll into high plank and back to down dog.
-Repeat 5 times with the breath.
+4) From down dog, roll into high plank and then back to down dog.
+Repeat 5 times with the breaths.

 5) Next, flow into a low crescent warrior with the right leg in front.
 Move back to down dog and repeat on the left side.
 Make sure to lower the back knee in this pose.

 6) From down dog, take pigeon on the right side.
 Stay for 10 breaths, then repeat on the left side.
 You can also do any other hip opener of your choice.